cilium/cilium/Documentation/contributing.rst

 You have created a new image build with a new tag.
 The next steps should be to update the repository root's Dockerfile so that it points to the new ``cilium-builder`` or ``cilium-runtime`` image recently created.

+21. Update the versions of the images that are pulled into the CI VMs.

+* Open a PR against the :ref:`packer_ci` with an update to said image versions.
+Once your PR is merged, a new version of the VM will be ready for consumption in the CI.
+* Update the ``SERVER_VERSION``  field in ``test/Vagrantfile`` to contain the new version, which is the build number from the `Jenkins Job for the VMs <https://jenkins.cilium.io/job/Vagrant-Master-Boxes-Packer-Build/>`_.
+For example, build 119 from the pipeline would be the value to set for ``SERVER_VERSION``.
+* Open a pull request with this version change in the cilium repository.

 Nightly Docker image